Bayesian shrinkage priors for penalized synthetic control estimators in the presence of spillovers: Introduction

-The remainder of this article is organized as follows.
-Section~\ref{sec:framework} introduces the notation and setting, defines the target estimand, and outlines the key causal assumptions.
-Section~\ref{sec:methods} details the SC method within a Bayesian framework, which serves as the basis for our approach, and introduces the proposed distance-based shrinkage priors.
-Section~\ref{sec:simulations} presents simulation results to assess the finite-sample properties of the proposed method.
-In Section~\ref{sec:application}, we demonstrate our approach by evaluating the impact of Philadelphia's beverage tax on the sales of sugar-sweetened and artificially sweetened beverages.
-Finally, Section~\ref{sec:discussion} provides concluding remarks and explores potential future research directions.
+The remainder of this article proceeds as follows.
+Section~\ref{sec:framework} introduces the notation, causal estimand, and its underlying assumptions.
+Section~\ref{sec:methods} presents our Bayesian model and details the proposed utility-based shrinkage priors.
+The simulation studies in Section~\ref{sec:simulations} assess their finite sample performance against numerous alternatives.
+Section~\ref{sec:application} applies the method to estimate the impact of the beverage tax in Philadelphia.
+We conclude in Section~\ref{sec:discussion} with limitations and directions for future research.